 Verses 11: "He came to his own, and his own people did not receive him."

 Jesus had created the world, but they did not recognize Him.
-The very people God had chosen to prepare the rest of the world for the coming of the Messiah, had instead rejected Him.
+The very people God had chosen to prepare the rest of the world for the coming of the Messiah had instead rejected Him.

-Verses 12-13: "But to all who did receive him, who believed in his name, he gave the right to become children of God, 13who were born, not of blood nor of the will of the flesh nor of the will of man, but of God."
+Verses 12-13: "But to all who did receive him, who believed in his name, he gave the right to become children of God, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God."

-All who receive and believe in Jesus are: reborn spiritually, receive new and everlasting life from God, and become one of His children.
+All who receive and believe in Jesus are reborn spiritually, receive new and everlasting life from God, and become one of His children.

 Verse 14: "And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth."

-As the Gospel unfolds, Jesus' glory is revealed in His signs and miracles, and especially in the cross; which is considered to be the greatest act of love known to man.
+As the Gospel unfolds, Jesus' glory is revealed in His signs and miracles, and especially in the cross, which is considered to be the greatest act of love known to man.

-The "only Son from the Father" means Jesus is God's only and unique Son.
-Before the arrival of Christ man could only know God in part.
+The "only Son from the Father," means Jesus is God's only and unique Son.
+Before the arrival of Christ, man could only know God in part.
 Afterward, man could know God fully through Christ.

-The original phrase "we have seen his glory" means more than a casual glance.
-It means that He was studied under all possible conditions, both favorable and unfavorable.
+The original phrase, "we have seen his glory," means more than a casual glance.
+It suggests that He was studied under all possible conditions, both favorable and unfavorable.

-"Full of Grace and truth," is a phrase used often in the Old Testament.
+"Full of Grace and truth," is a phrase often used in the Old Testament.
 The description of Jehovah in Exodus 34:6 marks Him as the author of perfect Redemption and Revelation.

 Verses 15-16: "John bore witness about him, and cried out, "This was he of whom I said, 'He who comes after me ranks before me, because he was before me.'")
-16And from his fullness we have all received, grace upon grace."
+And from his fullness we have all received, grace upon grace."

-Here John the Baptist pointed away from himself and toward the Christ.
+Here, John the Baptist pointed away from himself and toward the Christ.

 John the Baptist was approximately 6 months older than Jesus.
-His statement that Jesus was "before him" again referrers to the pre-existence and eternity of Jesus.
+His statement that Jesus was "before him," again referrers to the pre-existence and eternity of Jesus.

-The law was given through Moses, Christ came to fulfill the law.
+The law was given through Moses; Christ came to fulfill the law.
 The nature and will of God are now revealed in Jesus.

-No one had ever seen God, even Moses could see only part of God's glory (Ex 33:20).
+No one had ever seen God; even Moses could see only part of God's glory (Ex 33:20).
 In verse 18 John referred to Jesus as "the only GOD," an unequivocal affirmation of the deity of Christ.